 An app development cost breakdown includes, but may not be limited to:

-The creation of a successful product requires many considerations, such as the concept, monetization method, design, user-friendliness, etc., as well as different skills at all steps.
+Creating a successful product requires many considerations, such as the concept, monetization method, design, user-friendliness, etc., and different skills at all steps.
 Based in Eastern Europe, Onix provides full-cycle web and mobile app development, including analysis, UI/UX design, development, testing, deployment, and further updates.
 We’ll be glad to review your ideas and make recommendations for a great final result.

 Contact us if you’re ready to start a new project!